 Interested applicants should email a letter of interest, curriculum vitae, and three letters of reference to Diana Crenshaw at Diana.Crenshaw@NationwideChildrens.org.

-- International physicians will be sponsored J-1 visa
+- Eligible international physicians will be sponsored with a J-1 Visa

-- If a current, unrestricted license to practice medicine is held in another country, may be eligible for a Clinical Research Faculty Certificate
+- If a current, unrestricted license to practice medicine is held in another country, the candidate may be eligible for a Clinical Research Certificate

 - Benefits and Competitive Salary Offered (based on experience, PGY 4 -7 level)